Charlotte Office 704-815-6055

 Understanding the difference between Social Security Disability Insurance and Supplemental Security Income

-Home / Blog / Social Security Disability / Understanding the difference between Social Security Disability Insurance and Supplemental Security Income
+Home / Blog / Understanding the difference between Social Security Disability Insurance and Supplemental Security Income

 Social Security Disability Insurance, (“SSD”), and Supplemental Security Income (“SSI”) are two programs administered by the Social Security Administration that provide monthly benefits to disabled persons.
 In some cases, an individual may be eligible to receive both SSD and SSI.
 Before you begin the process of applying for disability, it will help you to understand the non-medical eligibility requirements and functions of each program.